Stomach cancer, also called gastric cancer, starts in the tissue that makes up the lining of your stomach.

 The most common type of stomach cancer is adenocarcinoma, which starts in the innermost layer of your stomach tissue.
 More rare types can grow in other layers, including gastrointestinal stromal tumors (GISTs), lymphomas and neuroendocrine tumors.

 Stomach Cancer Symptoms

-- Feeling of being full in the abdomen, or pain, especially after eating a small meal
+- Feeling full after a small meal

 - Excessive belching